Below is the current program for SIVB 2021: In Vitro OnLine

 Risk vs Hazard: Current Regulatory Implications for Emerging Technologies

-Conveners: Colette Miller, Environmental Protection Agency, Kenneth Kandaras, International Foundation for Ethical Research, Annie Saltarikos, Bayer U. S. – Crop Science, and John W. Harbell, JHarbell Consulting, LLC
+Conveners: Kenneth Kandaras, International Foundation for Ethical Research, Annie Saltarikos, Bayer U. S. – Crop Science, and John W. Harbell, JHarbell Consulting, LLC

 10:30 am – 12:30 pm

-Novel Plant Transformation Technologies for Gene Editing Without the Integration of Transgene
+Novel Methods in Plant Transformation Using Non-Agrobacterium Techniques a Gene Editing without Integrations of Transgene

 Conveners: Shubha B. Subbarao, Bayer U.S. – Crop Science, and QingChun Shi, Pairwise